Full-time: Over one year, Part-time: Two or three years

-We normally request an upper second class honours degree from building services engineering disciplines however applicants with appropriate industry experience having lower qualifications or from related study themes deemed to be equivalent are considered subject to interview and successful completion of the additional modules.
+We accept an upper second class honours degree from Building Services Engineering disciplines however applicants with appropriate industry experience having lower qualifications or from related study themes deemed to be equivalent are considered subject to interview and successful completion of the additional modules.

 For the PGCert, three modules are undertaken including balancing module from a Level 3 option, Engineering Design Project and Facilities Management.